ufo5260987423/scheme-langserver/doc/util/synchronize.md

 3. To analyze static codes parallel.

 ### What mechanism dose Scheme-langserver implement?
+Scheme-langserver is supposed to receive requests sequentially but response parallelly.
+This means all edit operations are mostly about read and write index.
+And apparently, every write operations occurred sequential with such read interleaving.
+In addition, multi-threads should be involved at tiller data nodes(like [index-node.sls](../../virtual-file-system/index-node.sls)).
+And the following mechanisms are what we're using:
 1. Thread pool with [ufo-match](https://github.com/ufo5260987423/ufo-thread-pool);
 2. Threaded functions with [ufo-threaded-functions](https://github.com/ufo5260987423/ufo-threaded-function);
 3. Coroutine with [ufo-coroutines](https://github.com/ufo5260987423/ufo-coroutines);
 4. Reader-writer lock in [synchronize.sls](../../util/synchronize.sls), and we add them at document-level and dependency-matrix level.
->NOTE:
-All edit operations are mostly about read and write index.
-And apparently, every write operations occurred sequential with such read interleaving.

 ### Where dose Scheme-langserver Lock?
 As everyone known, reader-writer lock perform following properties.
 And these make it unlike the other 3 mechanisms, it should be carefully handled to avoid nested locking and many other things.